isc-projects/bind9/doc/arm/advanced.rst

 error if one is given.
 In particular, an authoritative BIND 9 name server will not load a zone file containing binary labels.

-For an overview of the format and structure of IPv6 addresses, see :ref:`ipv6addresses`.

 Address Lookups Using AAAA Records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~